mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ### Meetings

-Meetings are useful for topics that are inefficient or impossible to communicate in writing, but they come at a significant cost.
-Meetings interrupt focus and constrain schedules, so I minimize their frequency and length.
+Meetings are useful for topics that are inefficient or impossible to communicate in writing.
+They come at a significant cost &mdash; meetings interrupt focus and constrain schedules, so I keep them to a minimum.

 I use emails to communicate facts and meetings to discuss opinions.
 For example, if we review a design document, we don't need to read it together live.
 Instead, we can read the document beforehand and reserve the meeting time for interactive discussion.